Court-martial of James, Lord Gambier

-The Court-martial of James, Lord Gambier, was a notorious British naval legal case during the summer of 1809, in which Admiral Lord Gambier requested a court-martial to examine his behaviour during the Battle of Basque Roads in April of the same year.
-Noted for the acrimony and corruption of proceedings, it has been described as "one of the ugliest episodes in the internal history of the Royal Navy."
+The court-martial of James, Lord Gambier, was a notorious British naval legal case during the summer of 1809, in which Admiral Lord Gambier requested a court-martial to examine his behaviour during the Battle of the Basque Roads in April of the same year.
+Noted for the acrimony and corruption of proceedings, it has been described as "one of the ugliest episodes in the internal history of the Royal Navy".

 Gambier was the Royal Navy commander of the Channel Fleet during the later Napoleonic Wars, primarily tasked with the blockade of the French Atlantic Fleet in Brest.
 In February 1809 the French fleet tried to break out into the Atlantic and was chased into the anchorage of Basque Roads near the river Charente.
 On 11 April a major attack was launched on the anchored fleet by fireships and over several days the French fleet was driven ashore and battered by an inshore squadron commanded by the maverick officer Lord Cochrane.
 Gambier, stationed just offshore with the main fleet, refused to support Cochrane and as a result, although damaged, most of the French fleet eventually escaped to safety.

-On his return to Britain, Cochrane used his position as a Radical Member of Parliament to attempt to block an effort to officially thank Gambier for the victory, placing him in direct opposition to Prime Minister Lord Portland's administration and First Lord of the Admiralty Lord Mulgrave.
-Mulgrave warned Gambier of Cochrane's position, who responded by demanding a public examination of his conduct via a court-martial.
-Convened at Portsmouth on 26 July 1809, the members of the court were deliberately chosen by Mulgrave to favour Gambier, and over the next eight days a series of witnesses were called who largely discredited Cochrane with misleading evidence.
-When Cochrane was called to give evidence he was subject to aggressive questioning, lost his temper and was officially reprimanded.
+On his return to Britain, Cochrane used his position as a Radical Member of Parliament to attempt to block an effort to thank Gambier formally for the victory, placing him in direct opposition to Prime Minister William Cavendish-Bentinck, 3rd Duke of Portland's administration and First Lord of the Admiralty Henry Phipps, 3rd Baron Mulgrave.
+Mulgrave warned Gambier of the position taken by Cochrane, who responded by demanding a public examination of his conduct via a court-martial.
+Convened at Portsmouth on 26 July 1809, the members of the court were deliberately chosen by Mulgrave to favour Gambier, and over the next eight days a call was issued for particular witnesses who largely discredited Cochrane with misleading evidence.
+When Cochrane was called to give evidence he was subjected to aggressive questioning, lost his temper and was officially reprimanded.

 At the conclusion of the court-martial the members of the court unanimously found in Gambier's favour and despite Cochrane's best efforts Parliament voted thanks to Gambier.
 Gambier was restored to command and served in the Navy until his death in 1833.
 Despite popular support, Cochrane's resistance had alienated much of the naval and political establishment in Britain and not long afterwards he was implicated in the Great Stock Exchange Fraud of 1814, convicted and publicly humiliated.
 He was dismissed from the Royal Navy, although he was later pardoned and reinstated in 1832.
-Historians have subsequently sided with Cochrane, with even French Emperor Napoleon describing Gambier as a "fool".
+Historians have subsequently sided with Cochrane.